 There are some famous characters who never arc.
 James Bond, for instance, never really changes from beginning to end.
 The same is true for many well-known detectives like Sherlock Holmes.
 That is one reason I’ve never warmed up to mystery novels.
 I think they’re boring.
 If the situation the protag battles is not somehow life-changing, then why bother?
 If it doesn’t affect them enough to change them in some meaningful way, why should it mean anything to me, the reader?

 There is one gay mystery writer, whom I will not name, who writes a series of books, all with the same characters who never change.
 I’ve read several, and though he writes beautiful prose, the stories are dead boring.
 The protag solves the puzzle and that’s it.
-His protag always stands outside the story looking in, not really involved and has no person stake in the outcome.
+His protag always stands outside the story looking in, not really involved and has no personal stake in the outcome.

 Yet, I’ve read several mysteries where the detective does have a huge personal stake, where s/he is pulled into a life-threatening position and goes through an arc while solving the mystery.
 So it can be done, and it makes for a much better, IMHO, read.